acorg/Racmacs/cran-comments.md

 Resubmission to fix failing CRAN checks:

-- One test is skipped if pandoc is not available on the system
+- One test is skipped if pandoc is not available on the test system
 - Some changes made to try and address the warning "format string is not a string literal (potentially insecure) [-Wformat-security]", although note that Rcpp also throws this warning on r-devel-linux-x86_64-fedora-clang and